alexdenker/online_score_finetuning/README.md

 ## Examples

-1. test_torchsde.py: Simple Euler-Maruyama solver to draw samples from a pre-trained MNIST model.
+1. test_torchsde.py: Euler-Maruyama from **torchsde** to draw unconditional samples from a pre-trained MNIST model.
+2. eval_mnist.py: simple implementation of Euler-Maruyama to draw unconditional samples from a pre-trained MNIST model.